Appen/UHV-OTS-Speech/README.md

 Dataset consumers can visit https://appen.com/off-the-shelf-datasets/ to order existing datasets or contact us to discuss their specific dataset needs.
 Appen will consolidate those needs and adjust our UHV-OTS delivery pipeline accordingly, to deliver datasets of highest demand.

 Appen will donate a number of free speech datasets from the UHV-OTS each year to support academic and open source community research under the CC-BY-SA license.
 These free datasets will be downloadable from Appen's https://appen.com/open-source-datasets/ website.
-The first batch of free available dataset will be released in late of 2021.
+The first batch of free available dataset will be released in late of 2021 and announced at this github repo.

+# UHV-OTS datasets demands feedback

+The continuous nature of UHV-OTS corpora development will allow us to serve commercial and academic demands more quickly and effectively.
+Dataset consumers can inform us your specific speech datasets need at [here](./demands-feedback.md).
+Appen will consolidate these inputs and adjust our UHV-OTS delivery pipeline accordingly to ensure our speech corpora meets the most common needs of consumers.

 # Notes